Toxin (character): Patrick Mulligan

-Patrick Mulligan was one of New York City's finest cops, yet troubled with various personal problems.
-His stressful job, along with the strain of his new family (his wife Gina was pregnant with their first son Edward) were taking their toll.
-One night while on duty, he came across the site where Carnage was giving birth to the new symbiote.
-Carnage, needing a host to hide the symbiote to keep it from Venom, bonded it to Mulligan.
-Carnage resolved to kill both Mulligan and the symbiote since they were not yet strong enough to manifest a super-powered costume like the Venom and Carnage symbiotes.
-Venom still hoped to use this new symbiote as a partner, and fought Carnage to a standstill to protect Mulligan and the symbiote, whom he christened Toxin, after himself.
-At first, Mulligan did not realize what had happened to him.
-Before long, the Toxin symbiote had matured enough to gain both conscious thought and the strength to form a symbiote costume on Mulligan's body.
+Patrick Mulligan is one of New York City's finest cops, yet troubled with various personal problems.
+His stressful job, along with the strain of his new family (his wife Gina was pregnant with their first son Edward), weigh heavily on him.
+One night while on duty, he encounters Carnage as it is giving birth.
+Carnage, needing a host to hide the symbiote, bonds it to Mulligan.
+Carnage resolves to kill Mulligan and the symbiote, but is unsuccessful.

-After Carnage attacked Gina and Edward at their home, Mulligan realized the Toxin symbiote was a danger to both himself and his family.
-During a subsequent confrontation between Venom, Carnage, and Toxin, Venom realized Mulligan was dedicated to a life of virtue, or as close as he could come under the symbiote's influence.
-When it became clear that Toxin was easily as strong as either of his predecessors, and was still growing, Venom and Carnage formed a temporary pact to destroy Toxin.
-Spider-Man stumbled into the final confrontation among the symbiote trio, and helped Toxin.
-After they fended off Venom and Carnage, Toxin had a conversation with Spider-Man, filling the latter in on what had happened.
-Spider-Man encouraged him, and Toxin resigned himself to a life of battling his base symbiote urges while trying to harness his power for good.
-He left his wife and child, and the police force, to try to come to terms with his new life.
+After Carnage attacks Gina and Edward at their home, Mulligan realizes that the Toxin symbiote is a danger to both himself and his family.
+When it becomes clear that Toxin is easily as strong as either of his predecessors, and was still growing, Venom and Carnage form a temporary pact to destroy Toxin.
+After they fend off Venom and Carnage, Toxin has a conversation with Spider-Man, filling the latter in on what had happened.
+Spider-Man encourages Mulligan to harness his power for good.